-For that indicator, The International Monetary Fund provides data for Brazil from 1960 to 2016.
-The average value for Brazil during that period was 30.29 percent with a minumum of 6.5 percent in 1984 and a maximum of 82.68 percent in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2020.
+The average value for Brazil during that period was 42.35 percent with a minimum of 10.08 percent in 1982 and a maximum of 111.33 percent in 1989.

 Definition: Ratio of liquid liabilities to GDP.
 Liquid liabilities are also known as broad money, or M3.
 They are the sum of currency and deposits in the central bank (M0), plus transferable deposits and electronic currency (M1), plus time and savings deposits, foreign currency transferable deposits, certificates of deposit, and securities repurchase agreements (M2), plus travelers checks, foreign currency time deposits, commercial paper, and shares of mutual funds or market funds held by residents.